Facebook Remarketing: Advertising to the Right People

 You can also create lookalike audiences based on website visitors.
 The same rules apply, the more traffic you have had come to your website the more accurate the lookalike audience will be!

-Keep in mind that you need to have the Facebook pixel on your website in order to capture people’s data and create these audiences.
+Keep in mind that you need to have a Facebook pixel on your website in order to capture people’s data and create these audiences.